 Now is the perfect time to satisfy your soul with a piping hot bowl of chicken broth based soup.
 This delightful Asian style soup is a “must try.”
 It has the most amazing, rich tasting broth, that’s really addictive.
 My family loved it so much I actually made it a few times in the same week!
 You might even want to double the recipe and freeze some.
 With the addition of chicken and noodles it becomes a satisfying main course.
-The skinny for 1 bowl of soup is 221 calories, 3 grams of fat and 5 Weight Watchers POINTS PLUS.
+Each main course bowl has 221 calories, 3 grams of fat and 5 Weight Watchers SmartPoints.
 Gather all the ingredients and prep everything first, then this soup will come together very quickly.

 Prep Time: 15 minutes